-King’s fourth-year medical students graduate early because of COVID-19
+King’s fifth-year medical students graduate early because of COVID-19

-Exceptional circumstances and an expedited process graduates fourth-year medics
+Exceptional circumstances and an expedited process graduates fifth-year medics

 The MBBS Assessment Board called a meeting following which it was confirmed that all three hundred and ninety-four medical students will have fulfilled the criteria necessary for graduation.

 Their names will be forwarded to the General Medical Council, the official register of medical practitioners in the United Kingdom, early next week.